IndieMasco/TechEdWeek6Assignment/READme.md

   - Components i have - Gallery.jsx, Gallery.css, Footer.jsx

-- 🎯 Ensure basic keyboard navigation for image selection (e.g., thumbnails should be focusable and activatable with Enter/Space).
+- ✅ 🎯 Ensure basic keyboard navigation for image selection (e.g., thumbnails should be focusable and activatable with Enter/Space).

-  - I still need to start this one
+  - You can navigate the gallery using tab and select an image using enter or space

 # Stretch Requirements